skelton-group/Phono3py-Power-Tools/Docs/phono3py-get-kappa.md

 100.0,4.051303739267106,1.3919940640409125,5.476318212926482,-7.124858258576519e-19,-5.42770676491479e-16,1.839562132785157e-35,3.6398720054114997
 ```

-An output file can be specified using the `-o`/`--output-file` command-line option:
+The default output file name can be overridden using the `-o`/`--output-file` command-line option:

 ```bash
 $ phono3py-get-kappa kappa-m161616.hdf5 -o kappa.csv
 ```

 `phono3py-get-kappa` can accept multiple input files.
-Using the automatic naming, this makes it easy to process a directory with multiple files, for example generated from a mesh convergence test:
+Using the automatic naming, this makes it easy to process a directory with multiple files, as might for example be generated from a mesh convergence test:

 ```bash
 $ phono3py-get-kappa kappa-m*.hdf5
 ```

-Note that the `-o`/`--output-file` option does not work when more than one input file is specified.
+(Note that the `-o`/`--output-file` option does not work when more than one input file is specified.)

 ## Working with CSV files in Python

-The following function can be used to read the files produced by `phono3py-get-kappa` into a Python script:
+The following function can be used to read the CSV files produced by `phono3py-get-kappa` into a Python script:

 ```python
 import csv